What's the Deal With Secure Connections?

 Enabling the ability to connect securely with your Plex Media Server is actually really easy.
 In fact, in a default installation, there isn't even anything special you need to do, since things will already be set up for you.

-- Under Settings > Server > Network in the Plex Web App, make sure that the Secure Connections preference is not disabled.
+- Under Settings > Server > Network in the Plex Web App, make sure that the Secure Connections preference is not disabled (we recommend leaving it at the default setting of

 The following Plex apps will support secure connections to your Plex Media Server: